opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/SMA-OpCon-Configuration-Utility.md

         same server, you can click the browse button (shown as an ellipsis) at the end of the field.
     - Browse to the SQL Data directory and click **OK**.
-    - The utility will automatically append \"OPCONXPS_Log.LDF\" to the path for the file name.
+    - The utility will automatically append "OPCONXPS_Log.LDF" to the path for the file name.
 Change the file name if desired.
 - **Initial DB Log File Size**: Defines the value for the initial size